Chinese Medicine in Portland, Maine

 Today, the field of orthopedics in Chinese medicine continues to grow.
 Physical Therapists and Chiropractors now recognize the benefit of using filiform or dry needles (solid needles that do not inject medication, hence the ‘dry’ designation) to treat musculoskeletal issues.
 Dry needling has become a popular treatment for orthopedic and sports injuries.
 Whether referred to as acupuncture or dry needling, treatment can improve muscle strength and flexibility and prevent future injury.
 In terms of sports recovery, acupuncture can significantly reduce pain after injury and help with routine recovery, such as delayed onset muscle soreness (DOMS).
 Through orthopedic acupuncture and bodywork, Chinese medicine treats acute and chronic injuries and conditions such as pain, inflammation, sprains, strains, sciatica, and arthritis.
 Not only can acupuncture successfully treat and prevent injury, but it can also effectively enhance elite performance for athletes.
 Whether you are a seasoned athlete looking to support muscle recovery or someone dealing with acute or chronic pain, Chinese medicine can help!

-Internal Health Conditions & Chinese Medicine
+Acute and Chronic Health Conditions in Chinese Medicine

 Chinese medicine believes there is no separation between the mind, body, and spirit.
 Treatment of the physical body results in treatment of the psycho-emotional self as well.
 Chinese medicine’s comprehensive understanding of the interconnectedness of the physical and non-physical aspects of the mind, body, and spirit continuum is a foundational aspect of its success in treating patterns such as anxiety, stress, insomnia, addiction, and depression, to name a few.
 Chinese medicine also excels in the treatment of complex and difficult-to-treat illness patterns causing conditions such as lupus, rheumatoid arthritis, inflammatory bowel disease, and many more.
 In Chinese medicine, treatment is focused on the individual rather than disease names or symptoms.
 Bian zheng lun zhi - 辨證論治, meaning that treatment methods and strategies are performed based on a person’s unique presentation.